CasparKielwein/Aaargh/Classes.md

 ### Call of the Wild

-All druids share an almost intimate connection to nature.
+All druids share an intimate connection to nature.
+You can choose between the Beast Form and the Natures Companion Disciplines.

-#### Beast forma
+#### Beast form
 Many druids have learned to morph their form to an avatar of natures might.

-Lvl 1:
+##### Lvl 1:
 * Opportunity Action, shift to chosen Beast Form

 *Form of the Hunter*